HERE'S THE RULES

 You are dead immediately, unless you have a grace card.

-If you don't have a grace card, and you get no mercy, discard all of your cards, including the sin card.
+If you don't have a grace card, discard all of your cards, including the sin card.
 It does NOT go back in the draw pile.
 You're out.
 Just enjoy the snacks.

 GOOD WORKS CARDS